Recovering Injected Astrophysics from the LISA Galactic Double White Dwarf Binaries

 where Fisher information $\Gamma$ is given by

 and where $\BinaryParameters$ represents an arbitrary guess at the true parameters of a source, $\BinaryParameters_*$, and $\FormationParameters$ defines our other assumptions.

 We use this Gaussian approximation to assume the form of our likelihood function $\gwL(\BinaryParameters)$, where our binary parameters are gravitational wave frequency ($f_\mathrm{GW}$), the time derivative of that frequency ($\dot{f}_{\mathrm{GW}}$), and strain amplitude ($h$).
 Following this, we use the Jacobian transformation to change coordinates to $f_{\mathrm{GW}}$, chirp mass ($\mc$), and distance ($\lumdist$).
 We then marginalize over distance to construct a likelihood for each source, $\gwL(\fgw, \mc)$.

-We acknowledge the limitations of Fisher estimates for gravitational wave parameter uncertainties \citep{Vallisneri2008}.
+In gravitational wave Parameter Estimation (PE), Fisher estimates for parameter uncertainties can encounter numerical challenges, as well as bias (when astrophysical prior information is not fully considered).
+These and other limitations of Fisher estimates are summarized well by \citep{Vallisneri2008}.

 However, as the number of sources can vary widely (up to tens of millions of sources), estimating a detailed likelihood approximation more detailed than a Fisher estimate for each source is beyond the scope of this work.

 A reference prior is typically assumed for single-event parameter inference for the parameters of gravitational wave observations of massive compact binaries \citep{Veitch2015LALInference, Bilby2019, CallisterPrior2021}.
 As this reference prior would factor out of our parameter estimates for synthetic DWD binaries, we do not need to adopt one.